 Important: If you receive services outside of the benefit described, an additional cost share may apply.

-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): SilverSneakers ® Membership (Fitness) \$0 for SilverSneakers ® comprehensive fitness program.
+SilverSneakers® Membership (Fitness)\

 SilverSneakers can help you live a healthier, more active life through fitness and social connection.
 You are covered for a fitness benefit through SilverSneakers online and at participating locations.
-1 You have access to a nationwide network of participating locations where you can take classes2 and use exercise equipment and other amenities.
+1 You have access to a nationwide network of participating locations where you can take classes 2 and use exercise equipment and other amenities.
 Enroll in as many locations as you like, at any time.
-You also have access to instructors who lead specially designed group exercise classes in- person and online, seven days a week.
+You also have access to instructors who lead specially designed group exercise classes inperson and online, seven days a week.

 Additionally, SilverSneakers Community gives you options to get active outside of traditional gyms at recreation centers, parks and other neighborhood locations.
 SilverSneakers also connects you to a support network and online resources through SilverSneakers LIVE classes, SilverSneakers On-Demand videos and the SilverSneakers GO mobile app.
 Activate your free online account at SilverSneakers.com to view your SilverSneakers Member ID number, and all program features available to you at no additional cost.
 For additional questions, go to SilverSneakers.com or call 1.888.423.4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.
-Deductible does not apply.